tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 It's simplicity comes at a cost though, as `NavigatorIOS` is highly opinionated and less configurable.
 It can be appropriate for simple, iOS-only apps, or when customization isn't needed.

 `Navigator`, on the other hand, is highly customizable.
-It has options for different sliding and fading transitions, and has a completely netural UI.
+It has options for different sliding and fading transitions, and has a neutral UI.

 `Navigator` has one primary downside: it's animations are rendered on React Native's Javascript thread and thus aren't quite as smooth as those produced by `NavigatorIOS`.
 In order to optimize animation performance, we'll need to make a few extra tweaks.